What Is a Latte?

 How Many Espresso Shots in a Starbucks Latte?

-How Much Syrup in a Flavored Starbucks Latte?
+How Much Syrup is in a Flavored Starbucks Latte?

-A pump of flavoring syrup is 1/4 oz.
-A pump of flavoring sauce is 1/2 oz.
+A pump of flavoring syrup is 1/4 ounce.
+A pump of flavoring sauce is 1/2 ounce.

 Here are the syrup flavors that Starbucks offers: